Forceful (tugboat): Construction and commercial service

 The tug was launched on 20 November 1925 and sailed from the River Clyde on 21 December, reaching Brisbane on 7 March 1926.
-After voyage repairs, she was registered at Brisbane on 31 March 1926 with Official Number 139366 and entered service in the port of Brisbane.
+After voyage repairs, she was registered at Brisbane on 31 March 1926 with Official Number 139366 and entered service in the Port of Brisbane.
 In addition to her regular ship-berthing duties, she was deployed as required as a salvage tug on the Queensland coast.
 After her naval requisition in World War II she resumed her service at Brisbane but in due course was overtaken by newer technology; by 1964 she was the last coal-burning steam tug on the River Brisbane.
 On 28 September 1970 she was retired from service and laid up.

 Naval service

-On 4 December 1941 Forceful was chartered by the British Ministry of War Transport for service in the Mediterranean as a salvage tug.
+On 4 December 1941 Forceful was chartered by the British Ministry of War Transport for service in the Mediterranean Sea as a salvage tug.
 After reaching Fremantle on 14 January, the charter was rescinded as the tug was required for service with the Royal Australian Navy.
 She was briefly an examination vessel before being requisitioned, and then commissioned as HMAS Forceful (pennant W126) on 16 February 1942.
 She was initially attached to HMAS Leeuwin, the naval base at Fremantle, for general harbour and towing duties.

 In October 1942 Forceful was transferred to the naval base HMAS Melville, at Darwin, Northern Territory as a harbour and salvage tug.
 During her war service she was based at Darwin.
 She operated there during a period when Darwin received repeated Japanese air attacks.
 On 4 November the tug rescued the crew of an American B-26 bomber which had ditched west of Bathurst Island after a raid on Dili and in 1943 regularly took up salvage readiness at sea in support of naval destroyers during Australian irregular military operations in Timor.
 In April and May 1943 Forceful was based at Thursday Island in support of the strengthening of allied facilities at Merauke, New Guinea.

 In August 1943 the tug returned from Darwin to Brisbane, where she was required as a harbour tug to assist the vastly increased volume of shipping.
-She was decommissioned from the Navy on 11 October 1943 and returned to her owners.
+She was decommissioned from the RAN on 11 October 1943 and returned to her owners.
 HMAS Forceful received two battle honours for her wartime service: "Darwin 1942-43" and "Pacific 1943".